History of the Taliban: Emergence in Afghanistan, 1994–1996

 The Taliban emerged in the southern Afghan city of Kandahar around September 1994.

 Kandahar had traditionally been the center of Pashtun power and culture, as well as one of the major centres of political power in the country, but by 1994, it had fallen into disarray.
-Hekmatyar's forces, trucking mafias and local warlords, such as Mullah Naqib, dominated the city and freely traveled around it, with hundreds of roadblocks on its main roads and at the same time, widespread acts of violence and sexual crimes were also occurring inside the city.
+Hekmatyar's forces, trucking mafias and local warlords, such as Naqibullah Akhund, dominated the city and freely traveled around it, with hundreds of roadblocks on its main roads and at the same time, widespread acts of violence and sexual crimes were also occurring inside the city.
 The rise of the Taliban was subsequently portrayed as creating Islamic order against crime and chaos.
 This connected popular Islamic values with the restoration of the glory of the Durrani Pashtuns.
 This happened as wealthy Pashtun leaders in Kandahar were looking for a common cause.

 Military campaign

 Beginnings

-After the fall of the Najibullah regime, local mullahs who knew each other around Kandahar, including Mohammed Omar, Mohammad Ghous, Hasan Akhund, and Mohammad Rabbani, who knew each other since they had fought together and were all from Uruzgan Province, began to hold discussions about the bad situation which existed in the area.
-An agenda was agreed to, which included restoring peace, disarming the population, enforcing Sharia, and advancing Islamist politics in Afghanistan.
-Since they were mostly students of madrassas, the name Talib was considered appropriate.
+After the fall of the Najibullah regime, local mullahs who knew each other around Kandahar, including Umar Mujahid, Mohammad Ghous, Hasan Akhund, and Mohammad Rabbani, who knew each other since they had fought together and because all of them were from Uruzgan Province, began to hold discussions about the bad situation which existed in the area.
+An agenda was agreed to, which included restoring peace, disarming the population, enforcing Sharia law, and advancing Islamist politics in Afghanistan.
+Since they were mostly students of madrasas, the name Talib was considered appropriate.
 This also had the advantage of distancing them from the political maneuvering of the mujahideen.

 A small Taliban militia first emerged near Kandahar in the spring and summer of 1994, committing vigilante acts against minor warlords, with a fund of US$250,000 being supplied to it by local businessmen.
 They soon began to receive backing from local Durrani Pashtun leaders.
 These included Hashmat Ghani Ahmadzai, Hamid Karzai, and the Popalzai.
 Their backing gave legitimacy to the militia in its early moment.
 Their aim was to bring back the exiled former King Mohammed Zahir Shah.
 Mohammed Omar began to meet Pashtun delegations and was made the head of the movement's supreme council.